Welcome to Miami! (Bienvenidos a Miami!)

 Pro Tip: If you can splurge anywhere on your trip, make it here!
-We tool a tour of Little Havana with Miami Culinary Tours and it was MY FAVORITE part of our entire 18-day Florida road trip.
+We took a tour of Little Havana with Miami Culinary Tours and it was MY FAVORITE part of our entire 18-day Florida road trip.
 Worth every penny.
 Tons of food, drink, culture…and kids are welcome!

 Free and donation-based yoga classes are offered almost every day at Bayfront Park!
 Breathe, stretch, and relax outside while enjoying the beautiful views.

 This busy street is famous for its beautiful architecture, which has been seen in movies and TV shows (like Miami Vice, of course)!
 Restaurants, hotels, and shopping abound.

 The Art Deco District is so amazing, it’s on the National Register of Historic Places!
 Your inner photographer will love the pastel-colored buildings!

-Download this historic walking map and explore Miami’s oldest neighborhood!
+Explore Miami’s oldest neighborhood!
 Coconut Grove is known for its beautiful green spaces and views of Biscayne Bay.
 Explore restaurants, shops, and art galleries while you’re here.

 Take a trip to the Miami Beach Botanical Garden and see some of the most beautiful tropical plants from around the world!

 Observe the city from above in the comfort of the Metromover – a free sky train that operates 7 days a week in the downtown and Brickell area.
-The trains connect hotels, and makes stops at American Airlines Arena, Freedom Tower, and more.

 In 1984, a group of Holocaust survivors developed a memorial in Miami to honor the 6 million Jewish lives lost at the hands of the Nazis.
 Admission to the memorial is free, and is a must-see.
 Opens at 9:30 am.

-Take the tour at your own pace, stop to grab a bite to eat along the way, enjoy the beautiful waterfront views, and learn about the architectural history of the area.
+Take the tour at your own pace, stop to grab a bite to eat along the way, enjoy the beautiful waterfront views, view street art, and learn about the architectural history of the area.